fjmolinas/RIOT/examples/dual_rbpf/README.md

-# BPF example application for RIOT
+# Dual rBPF example application

 ## About